Cafe Racer Brake Lines

 For this cafe rider we chose the classic parallel circuit with two hoses.
 On the fork there are factory mounting clamps, which we used to keep the factory look.
 Hoses can be put through these clamps only with a nonstandard angle of fittings on calipers.
 There are also technological openings on the traverse that we used for the clamps.
 We lined the hoses in parallel behind the headlamp.

 It was a little more difficult to assemble hoses for the BMW.
 The plug does not have mounting clamps, so we had to set the fittings in the direction of the hoses, so that they could not touch the fork.
-"Racing" holders on the screed would not look good on a cafe racer.
-We had to drill a hole on the traverse and cut the threads for the clamps; we could not do without them, otherwise the hoses would rub against the traverse or feathers.
+"Racing" holders on the zip ties would not look good on a cafe racer.
+We had to drill a hole on the yoke and cut the threads for the clamps; we could not do without them, otherwise the hoses would rub against the traverse or feathers.